-Mary Kay Letourneau Remains a Registered Sex Offender
+Mary Kay Letourneau Is Still a Registered Sex Offender

 Under state law, some — but not all — sex offenders can seek their removal from the registry after a predetermined amount of time has passed, depending on their offenses and if they have not offended again.

-West says that Letourneau would have to petition the court to change her lifetime registration requirement.
+West says that Letourneau would have to go to court to change her lifetime registration requirement.